rize-network/app-studio/docs/Hooks.md

 # Hooks

-The 'app-studio' library offers a set of custom React hooks that provide useful functionalities for building responsive, interactive, and maintainable components.
-This documentation will cover some of the most essential hooks available in the library.
+The `app-studio` library provides a set of custom React hooks to simplify building responsive, interactive, and maintainable components.
+These hooks cover various needs: lifecycle management, responsiveness, user interactions (hover, focus, clicks outside), and more.

 ---

 ## 1. useMount

-The `useMount` hook is designed for executing logic when a component first mounts.
-It takes a callback function as an argument, which is called when the component mounts.
+The `useMount` hook allows you to run code when a component is first mounted.
+It takes a callback function that will be called only once, when the component mounts.

 ### Syntax